Our Neighbourhood Resource Coordinator (NRC) will support Lendrum with:

 Signatures from all your neighbours in the block party zone are required on the permit to show support for the event, whether or not they plan to attend.

 The permit must be submitted at least 2 weeks before the event.
 The permit includes pick up and delivery of road barriers.
 Alcohol consumption is not permitted on city roads or public property.

 The City of Edmonton - Neighbourhood Recreation Experiences loans recreation program equipment to non-profit organizations for use at free programs or events that are open to the public.
 Equipment is picked up at our office at Circle Square Professional Building located at 11808 St.Albert Trail .

-Starting April 1, 2018, there will be a $10 fee for borrowing a maximum of 5 different kits.
+There is a $10 fee for borrowing a maximum of 5 kits.
 Additional kits will be $5 each.
-Payment will be taken at the time of pick up.
-Your group can also be invoiced for the payment..

 The Joint Use Agreements are partnerships of the City of Edmonton, Edmonton Public Schools, Edmonton Catholic Schools and Conseil scolaire Centre-Nord (Central North Francophone Schools).